Where the Ultra-Rich Are Buying Real Estate Now

 Mansions and hill top homes in Austin - West Lake

-Private jets give the ultra-rich freedom to buy homes wherever they choose, while global mobility programs — when companies relocate employees abroad for short- or long-term assignments — also shape where wealthy buyers settle.
+Private jets give the ultra-rich the freedom to buy homes wherever they choose, while global mobility programs — when companies relocate employees abroad for short- or long-term assignments — also shape where wealthy buyers settle.

 Demand in Asia and the Middle East is shifting, according to the Altrata report.
 Regional conflict has slowed growth in the Middle East, with only moderate gains in both the number of ultra-wealthy individuals and their total net worth from 2024 to 2025.

 Asia, by contrast, is expected to see the strongest growth in its ultra-wealthy population through 2030, fueled in part by the expanding Indian economy.
-The Middle East is projected to post the weakest growth over that same period, highlighting a clear shift in global wealth markets.
+The Middle East is projected to post the weakest growth in that same period, highlighting a clear shift in global wealth markets.

 What it means for local markets

-As new real estate hotspots emerge, rising demand is pushing up prices in prime neighborhoods.
+As new real estate hot spots emerge, rising demand is pushing up prices in prime neighborhoods.
 While higher costs aren’t a concern for the ultra-rich, they can make these areas inaccessible for other buyers.
 In many cases, an influx of wealthy residents accelerates gentrification, displacing long-term communities.

 Higher property values also drive up tax bills.
-For existing homeowners — especially elderly residents on fixed incomes — steeper taxes can lead to delinquencies, foreclosures and, ultimately, being forced out of their homes.
+For existing homeowners — especially elderly residents on fixed incomes — steeper taxes can lead to delinquencies, foreclosures and ultimately, being forced out of their homes.

 At the same time, shifting markets create opportunities for developers and brokers.
 By tailoring properties and services to meet the expectations of the ultra-rich, real estate professionals can tap into a lucrative and growing segment.